 According to a study by a technology analyst firm Telsyte, the smart home market in Australia alone reached $1.26bn in 2019.
 This a rise of 25% from the previous year.
 This is then forecasted to grow to $4.8bn by 2024.
 This same study found video doorbells and smart locks sales have gone up by 76%, whilst sales of smart cameras have increased by 38%.

-Smart home security during the pandemic
+Connected home hubs during the pandemic

 “Many consumers who at first were rather sceptical of smart home security, are now beginning to realise the value of convenience and automation through word of mouth,” says Scott Cairns, the CEO of Secure Your World.
 “Imagine, getting a notification from your camera showing a courier has arrived at your doorstep.
 You can then direct them as to where to leave the parcel and see them follow that direction, all without leaving the couch.”

-Smart home security review
+Smart home security system review